dserfe/Croissant/README.md

 # Croissant

-This repo contanis the tool of Croissant and the scripts to reproduce results.
+This repo contanis the tool of Croissant mutation testing and the scripts to reproduce results.

 ## File structure
 The directory structure of Croissant is as follows: